Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

     [Render] parts needed:
     6x ATC Mounting Plate
-    4 or 6x M6 - 14mm Button Head Screws
+    4x or 6x M6 - 14mm Button Head Screws
     (atc_assembly_spin-parts2.jpg)

 1. Place the **ATC mounting plate** onto the spindle.
 2. Select the correct **mounting position** based on your machine configuration.

-    🟦 **4x4 & 2x4 Machines** the standard configuration is the center position.
-The holes on the mounting plate should align up with six corresponding holes on the spindle.
+    **4x4 & 2x4 Machines** the standard configuration is the center position.
+The mounting plate holes should align up with six (6) corresponding holes on the spindle.

-    🟧 **4x8 Machines** the mounting plate should be shifted one or two rows up.
+    **4x8 Machines** the mounting plate should be shifted one or two rows up.
 One row if you don’t intend to run T- tracks, and two rows if you do.
-In this position, four of the holes on the mounting plate will align with the top four holes on the spindle.
+The mounting plate holes will align with the top four (4) holes on the spindle.

-3. Secure the mounting plate using the M6 - 14mm button head screws (4-6 depending on mounting position).
+3. Secure the mounting plate using M6 - 14mm button head screws.

 ---

     [Render] Shot of the mounting plate on the spindle with the center location marked prominently, with the option to show Up2 and Up1 positions as well for the 4x8.
-We can chat about how to best communicate the 3 positions (There are actually 5).
 We may want to start in the center with a label 4x4, then slide up 1 position and label it 4x8 2" wasteboard, then slide up 2 positions and label it 4x8 1" wasteboard.
-Image below is just for reference.
+Image below is the center position, for reference.
     (atc_assembly_spin-mount.jpg)

 ![](/_images/_atc/_atc_assembly/atc_assembly_mounting_down1.jpg)